-- Please make an appointment to visit the Archives, as visitors are not allowed to visit the Archives without a staff member present, due to preservation standards.
-Appointments are generally scheduled between Tuesday and Saturday.
-NOTE: Without an appointment, we cannot guarantee immediate assistance, as other researchers or programs might take precedence.
+- Please make an appointment to visit the Archives.
+Visitors are not allowed to visit the Archives without a staff member present.
+Without an appointment, we cannot guarantee immediate assistance, as mission-related programs take precedence.

-- Please bring a zip drive or provide an email address so that you can take your digitized images home with you.
+- Digital scanning: bring a zip drive or provide an email address to receive your images.

 Can’t make it to Kennebunk?
 We’re happy to help!
 With archival digitization equipment, we have the ability to send most materials (especially photography requests) via email.
 Museum staff and volunteers will research your question(s) and respond in a timely manner.